moosvatechtoy/kubeinoneclick-deploy/README.md

 ## Requirements

-Gaia needs :
+Oneclick needs :
  * a docker daemon (used to run Terraform itself)
  * and a MongoDb database (to store its data)
    * we currently support MongoDb 4.0 only

 ## Quick start

-Start Gaia with `docker-compose` quickly !
+Start Oneclick with `docker-compose` quickly !

 Clone this repository, and just run `docker-compose up -d`.

-The docker-compose will start a Gaia server, listening on http://localhost:8080, and a MongoDb database.
+The docker-compose will start a Oneclick server, listening on http://localhost:8080, and a MongoDb database.

 Default credentials for entering: